Joel Moss

-Joel Moss (born May 11, 1946) is an American record producer, sound engineer and mixer.
+Joel Moss (May 11, 1946 – September 15, 2025) was an American record producer, sound engineer, and mixer.

-Earlier years
+Life and career

-Moss was born in 1946 in Detroit, Michigan, to Jay Harmon and Dorothy Moss.
+Moss was born in Detroit, Michigan, on May 11, 1946, to Jay Harmon and Dorothy Moss.
 At the age of twelve, he was performing with American and Canadian folk groups.
 He majored in architecture at the University of Minnesota.
 As a student he was able to work with the Minnesota Orchestra and recorded musicians such as Al Jarreau, Bobby Lyle and Willy Weeks.
 When folk music's popularity waned, Moss became a sound engineer and producer for rock and roll bands in Detroit.

 He moved to Los Angeles in 1969 and found work producing and engineering projects for recording artists such as Little Richard, Joe Cocker and Johnny Cash.
 He became the executive director and chief engineer of The Record Plant Recording Studios in 1986.
 This recording company operated Paramount Pictures scoring stage, which enabled Moss to expand his musical endeavors with film music.
 He was able to develop new technology and production techniques.
 He became a member of the advisory board developing digital formats for film sound.